-There are some good investment options in company deposits.
-Also there are some bad investment options.
-If you know how to select the right company deposit then company deposits can be really an interesting investment option in your portfolio.
+There are some promising investment options in company deposits.
+Also, there are some poor investment options.
+If you know how to select the right company deposit, then company deposits can be really an interesting investment option in your portfolio.

-- You need to ignore all the unrated company deposits and need to choose company deposits with the rating of AA or higher.
+- You need to ignore all the unrated company deposits and need to choose company deposits with a rating of AA or higher.